-B.1.
-4 Key Functions: Roles & Responsibilities
+B.1.4 Key Functions: Roles & Responsibilities

-Below we identify the key functions within the company and briefly outline their primary roles and responsibilities.
+Here we identify the key functions within the company and briefly outline their primary roles and responsibilities.

-PCF11 Chief Finance Officer The Chief Financial Officer (CFO) is responsible for managing and supervising all accounting processes related to the Firm, including:
+PCF II - Chief Finance Officer

+The Chief Financial Officer (CFO) is responsible for managing and supervising all accounting processes related to the Firm, including:

-- Accounting and financial matters: Supervise financial analysis performed by the accounting department Tax matters: Deals with all taxation issues concerning the Company; - Capital: Ensures the company meets its Capital Requirements at all times. - The Chief Financial Officer is responsible for the below core activities: - Maintaining adequate accurate and effective accounting processes, ensuring all statutory, regulatory and ad-hoc reporting requirements are implemented. - Manage and Supervise the Key Processes (Tax, Legal) to ensure activities are concluded in a timely and accurate manner. - Engage with CBoI within PRISM framework and ensuring all regulatory returns are completed and provided by the CBoI
+- Accounting and financial matters: Supervise financial analysis performed by the accounting department - Tax matters: Deals with all taxation issues concerning the Company; - Capital: Ensures the company meets its Capital Requirements at all times. - The Chief Financial Officer is responsible for the below core activities: - Maintaining adequate accurate and effective accounting processes, ensuring all statutory, regulatory and ad-hoc reporting requirements are implemented. - Manage and Supervise the Key Processes (Tax, Legal) to ensure activities are concluded in a timely and accurate manner. - Engage with CBol within PRISM framework and ensuring all regulatory returns are completed.